SimOgaard/SpetsDev/README.md

 noise for biome can have the same noise for two biomes but one have larger falloff (cubed) or specified value threshold so that

-instead of color gradient beeing a texture, create a class that is a list of colors and convert it to a texture and pass to material
+instead of color gradient beeing a texture, create a class that is a list of a list of colors and convert it to a texture and pass to material, list of list of colors because we want the option to make it a 2D texture with night day that gets lerped between in shader, make the texture clamped so that if it is only a 1D image you lerp between the two same colors.
+The class should also hold curve functionality.
+And in inspector display a texture that is a example.

 We need more than one pixel on each side since we distort water reflection image a lot, also if we want to add quarts/crystals/glass that offsets pixels by min(maxOffset, offsetAmplitude * distanceToGround)